harssRajput/harssRajput/README.md

-- 👋 Hi, This ugly face is @harssRajput
+- 👋 Hi, This is @harssRajput
 - 👀 Interested in technology, yea it's too vague but i'm always curious to know what's working behind it and behind it and then behind it until I get tired and stop...and currently destructuring computer stuffs
 - 🌱 Currently learning web development and competitive coding.